pythonanywhere/flask-tutorials/tutorial-2.md

 So, we can log in and log out.
 Our goal for this tutorial is to be able to say who posted comments, and when.
 The timestamp is the easiest one of these, so let's add that first.

-As always, we start off by designing how it will look -- initially by passing the current time to the template and rendering that, along with the "name" anonymous, for every comment -- just so we can get a feel for what it will look like.
-To do that, add these lines to the top of the Python file to import the `datetime` class from the Python standard library:
+As always, we'll start off by designing how it will look -- initially by passing the current time to the template and rendering that, along with the "name" anonymous, for every comment -- just so we can get a feel for what it will look like.
+To do that, add this line to the top of the Python file to import the `datetime` class from the Python standard library:

     from datetime import datetime

-...then change the code that renders the template in `index` from this:
+...then change the code that renders the template in the `index` view from this:

     return render_template("main_page.html", comments=Comment.query.all())